CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 ### Structure Browser: https://salilegal.org/sali3/structure2.php

-We use code syntax framing to show the parralelism with coding samples and practice.
+We use code syntax framing to show the parallelism with SALI LMSS coding samples and practice.

 ```